anklimsk/wpkg-express-2/app/Plugin/CakeTheme/README.md

 - Using additional `JS` and `CSS` files in `main` layout;
 - Retrieving list of specific CSS or JS files for action of controller;
 - Rendering CakePHP Flash message using `Noty` or` Bootstrap`;
+- Rendering styled information on error or exception;
 - Creating tour of the application;
 - Filter for table data with a group action, data export and printing;
 - Pagination controls elements: